Activity 2.1: WHAT Was EARLY Koreatown Like and Who Was Dosan Ahn Chang Ho?

 • What was life like for immigrant and women workers in the early California citrus industry?

-• What contributions did he make to California and to the United States?
+• What contributions did Dosan make to California and the United States?

-• What can we contribute to the immigrant community like Korean American community, California, the United States, and the world?
+• What can we contribute to an immigrant community like the Korean American community, to California, to the United States, and to the world?

 Instructional Strategies